 Treating Your Hibiscus with a Neem Soil Soak

-The recipe for a neem soil soak or drench is almost identical to that of a foliar spray, except it uses 100% percent cold-pressed raw neem oil instead of the clarified neem.
+The recipe for a neem soil soak or drench is almost identical to a foliar spray, except it uses 100% percent cold-pressed raw neem oil instead of the clarified neem.

 Pour 2 to 3 cups of the soil soak onto the soil around the plant, being careful not to get any on the plant itself.

-Soil soaks are far more effective, as the plant absorbs some of the neem, and it becomes a systemic insecticide.
+Soil soaks are far more effective, as the plant absorbs some of the neem and becomes a systemic insecticide.

 Any insect that bites into or pierces the plant will ingest the neem oil, destroying the infestation literally from the inside.